Internet in Nigeria: Internet growth in Nigeria

 Between October and November 2021, Nigeria's teledensity moved to 101.2 percent with new 1.23 million subscribers.

 Internet subscribers increased with about 14.03 million in fourth quarter of 2021.

 In the first quarter of 2022 Nigeria's internet subscription increased by 2.7%.

 Nigerian government proposes a regulatory frame work for Internet of things (IOT).

-As at May 2022 Nigeria has about 190 Internet Service provider.
-Mainone one or the Active internet service providers in Nigeria has launched its open accessed submarine cable which will span 14,000 kilometers and provide international internet connectivity to Nigerians.
+As of May 2022 Nigeria has about 190 Internet Service provider.
+Mainone one of the Active internet service providers in Nigeria has launched its open accessed submarine cable which will span 14,000 kilometers and provide international internet connectivity to Nigerians.

 The Southwest of Nigeria is ahead of other parts of the country in internet connectivity as 552,667 new subscribers were connected to the internet via ISP in the first quarter of 2022.

 Internet user penetration in Nigeria for 2022 is 38.73%.

 About 7 million new subscribers joined the internet access connection in November 2021 Which led to an increase in the number of Internet users in the country.
 However towards the end of 2021 there was a ban by the federal government of Nigeria in the sales of SIM cards to prospective subscribers in other to get those had already gotten their SIMs to be fully registered so that the government could curb the menace of insurgency by Boko Haram and kidnapping activities which was becoming rampant as they used the SIMs for communication, these led to a reduction in the number of active users of the internet until the ban was eased in the first quarter of 2022 and Its expected that there will be a growth of about 60% of Internet penetration before 2026.

-MTN one of the major ISP in Nigeria has launched the 5G network on the 24 of August, 2022, the 5G service will be provided in Lagos, Abuja, Port-harcourt, Ibadan, Kano, Owerri, Maiduguri which are some of the major cities in Nigeria, those with enabled devices will be allowed to use the service as the ISP is at the testing stage of the network.
+MTN, one of the major ISP in Nigeria, has launched the 5G network on the 24 of August, 2022, the 5G service will be provided in Lagos, Abuja, Port-harcourt, Ibadan, Kano, Owerri, Maiduguri which are some of the major cities in Nigeria, those with enabled devices will be allowed to use the service as the ISP is at the testing stage of the network.
 The implementation of the access to these 5G network will increase the pace for the realization of the national targets in the Nigerian National Broadband Plan with the National Digital Economy Policy and Strategy and also other policies designed to improve Nigeria's digital transformation.